ilrWebServices/ilr-website/docs/featuretest.md

 1. Attempt to create short branch names for any branches that will be going through the pull request process.
 The pattern that featuretest uses to build new environments is `branch-[branchname].ilr.featuretest.org`.
 2. After initiating a pull request, CSS will need to be deployed to the server.
 There is a bin script that automates that process.
 Run from the repository root with `bin/featuretest-css-deploy -e branch-[branchname]`.
 This script also confirms that the custom featuretest module has been enabled for that environment.

+## Rebasing Issues

+Our typical workflow involves rebasing master as a part of the pull request.
+However, developers should avoid rebasing if the featuretest environment has already been created, as it affects the auto-updating functionality of the branch.
+For that reason, please merge master into the branch rather than rebasing, such as `git checkout [feature-branch] && git merge master`.
+This will avoid any conflicts.

+If, however, the branch has already been rebased, then the simplest workaround is to ssh into featuretest, cd to the directory of the branch environment, then `git checkout master && git branch -D [feature-branch] && git checkout -b [feature-branch] origin/[feature-branch]`

 ## Temporary Manual Steps for Featuretest Environments

 There is currently an issue with the install profile that forces a few manual steps in addition to uploading the CSS.
 Once a new envrironment has been created, and seemingly after any database updates get run (unverfied), someone will need to perform the following steps: